 - Ice cubes aren’t ejected from the ice maker.
-Usually this means that the control arm/shut off arm for the ice maker is out of place.
+Usually this means that the control arm/shut off arm for the ice maker is out of place or in the OFF position.
 This can happen if you accidentally nudge or move it.
 Take a look at it carefully, and if it’s out of alignment simply move it gently back into its proper position.

 - The water supply is obstructed.
 In other words, no water is getting to the ice maker.
 Replace your water filter about every 6 months or AT LEAST once annually – if the water filter is clogged it’ll block your water supply.

-- Check for electrical issues with the solenoid, an electrical fault might mean that the solenoid is prevented from opening the water valve.
+- Check for electrical issues with the water valve solenoid, an electrical fault might mean that the solenoid is prevented from opening the water valve.
 If it’s a solenoid problem and you’re handy, undertake a D.I.Y repair.
-Alternatively, contact a skilled and licensed H.V.A.C technician to do it for you.
+Alternatively, contact an appliance technician to do it for you.

 - Make sure that the water supply line for the fridge/ice maker is actually getting water.
 It sounds obvious, but many problems have obvious solutions!
-Turn the water supply tap on, and check the pipe for obstructions, tears or holes that may be leaking water.
-Also check any connections or valves along or connected to the pipe, either seal off damaged areas or replace the pipe.
-Tighten any connections or valves that seem loose or ill fitting.
+Turn the water supply tap on, and check the water supply line for obstructions, tears or holes that may be leaking water.
+Also check any connections or valves along or connected to the line, either seal off damaged areas or replace the line.
+Tighten any connections or valves that seem loose, just don’t over-tighten them.

 - The ice mold doesn’t eject the ice.
 This could be a fault with the electrical motor or wiring for the ice maker.
-Check that the gearbox isn’t frozen over – this will cause the motor to stop working.
+Check that the gearbox or ejection fingers aren’t damaged, obstructed, or frozen over – this will cause the motor to stop working.